-A: Semester or summer study abroad is reserved for juniors, however there may be faculty-led short courses that are open to freshmen and sophomores.
-Check the "short course" information on the website or check with the Study Abroad Office.
+A: Semester or summer study away is reserved for juniors, however there may be faculty-led short courses that are open to freshmen and sophomores.
+Check the "short course" information on the website or check with the Study Away Office.

 Q: Are there specific programs approved for certain majors?

 A: Yes and No. There are study abroad programs that are best suited for specific majors and studio courses are often only available at specific programs.
-However some of our study abroad programs will work for just about any major.
+However some of our study away programs will work for just about any major.
 Ultimately it depends on your academic plan.
 If you would like to learn more about your options, please visit the "Programs" link at the top of this page or stop by our office to talk with us about it.